Sunday 21 Nov 1993

 "You asked why I wasn't in the same year as my sister on the carriage, but Professor Lupin arrived before I could answer.
-Did you know the cutoff date for entry into a given year in Hogwarts is August thirty-first at eleven fifty-nine.
+Did you know the cutoff date for entry into a given year in Hogwarts is August thirty-first at eleven fifty-nine?
 My sister was born that day at eleven fifty-five."
 Hestia paused.
 "I was born September first at twelve ten."

 "Huh, go figure.
 I hadn't thought about that possibility."
 James said.

 "Fortunately, Flora argued on my behalf and Father confronted Professor McGonagall about it.
-In the meantime however they, that is to say my dear wonderful family, debated whether to drown me, poison me, or just dump me off in the muggle world."
+In the meantime however, they, that is to say my dear wonderful family, debated whether to drown me, poison me, or just dump me off in the muggle world."

 "Oh it is quiet terrible, but it taught me a very valuable lesson: always pay attention to the little details.
 The small little things most people don't notice or forget about are the most important.
 Little details like your numerous absences.
 Like the fact you arrived late to the school year.
 Like the fact you talk to dogs.
 Like the fact you can't see red.
-Little things like the fact you eyes changed from that soulful green to something absolutely wild before you struck Malfoy."
+Little things like the fact your eyes changed from that soulful green to something absolutely wild before you struck Malfoy."
 Hestia said.
-As she spoke her voice took on an almost playful quality and James heart dropped into his stomach.
+As she spoke her voice took on an almost playful quality and James' heart dropped into his stomach.

 "You want to know why it was weird of them to ask me?"
 James nodded numbly to her question.